-Table 2 compares the expected average annual angler trips (below Bonneville only) and mainstem commercial ex-vessel value for five different Upriver spring Chinook non-treaty sport/commercial allocation sharing scenarios intended for the November 18, 2019 PRC meeting that was cancelled: 80%/20% (OR status quo), 70%/30% (Current PRC recommendation/WA status quo), 66.7%/33.3% (average abundance-based matrix allocation), 65%/35% (Alternative 3), and 60%/40% (Alternative 1).
+This analysis compares the expected average annual angler trips (below Bonneville only) and mainstem commercial ex-vessel value for five different Upriver spring Chinook non-treaty sport/commercial allocation sharing scenarios: 80%/20% (OR status quo), 70%/30% (Current PRC recommendation/WA status quo), average abundance-based matrix allocation, 65%/35% (Alternative 3), and 60%/40% (Alternative 1).
 Outputs are based on 2013-2018 observed fisheries adjusted to the hypothetical allocations shown, and therefore are best interpreted as an assessment of what might have occurred in those years under a different set of policies, rather than as an estimate of what would occur in the future.
 Recreational angler trips are only presented for fisheries below Bonneville because comparable information was not available for all fisheries upstream of Bonneville Dam until 2017.
+Table 3 has been updated with an estimate of 70.0%/30.0% (2005-2015 avg.) for the abundance-based matrix allocation, and the remaining alternatives intended for the November 18, 2019 PRC meeting remain unchanged.
+The abundance-based matrix reflects the estimates generated for the PRC/WA Status Quo due to the similarity in the sport/commercial allocation.